gotchoices/MyCHIPs/doc/Lifts.md

 ### Lift States
-It was originally assumed that the lift would be implemented in its own state machine, just like the tally, chit, and route states shown in the accompanying States.odg file.
+It was originally assumed that the lift would be implemented in its own state machine, just like the tally, chit, and route states shown in the accompanying figures/States.odg file.
 Then it was noted that a lift really just consists of chits so why not just extend the chit state diagram to implement lifts?

 Problem is, a lift is really a set of chits, all linked by a single uuid.
 And all those chits that belong to the same system will need to act in a single,